 - Type of comb

 Ameraucanas and Araucanas have pea combs, but the Easter Eggers have no standards here as well.
 From these characteristics, we can tell that the Easter Eggers seem to have less standard features when compared to the other two.
 It is the oldest of all three breeds but has no official recognition from the APA (American Poultry Association) as a breed.

 These chickens are bred for two basic reasons; their blue/green colored eggs and for exhibition purposes.
 The bantam size wheaten Ameraucanas weigh between 680 to 820 grams, while the large fowl sizes weigh between 2 to 2.5 kilograms.

-They are very lively chickens with a healthy social behavior.
+They are very lively chickens with healthy social behavior.
 They can live well around other chickens, and are naturally friendly to humans, but don’t try to hold them if they show resistance.
 The hens are known to be more sociable than the roosters, so if you’re holding an ameraucana that is getting aggressive, it is mostly likely a rooster and you should put it down immediately.
-One thing that easily makes Ameraucanas hostile is unfamiliar situations, when they are with strange people or strange chickens, they can get aggressive, it is a self defense mechanism.
+One thing that easily makes Ameraucanas hostile is unfamiliar situations, when they are with strange people or strange chickens, they can get aggressive, it is a self-defense mechanism.

 Ameraucanas are known to have a low broodiness level and are easy to care for.
 They need a lot of space so they can feel free to move about, so you should secure enough space if you want to rear them.